-- B. The Applicant/Appellant has failed to establish that denying the project would result in a due process or equal protection violation.
+B. The Applicant/Appellant has failed to establish that denying the project would result in a due process or equal protection violation.
 The subject item has had a fair and impartial public hearing before the Planning Commission twice, and six continuances providing the Applicant due process.
-Additionally, the City has granted the Applicant the opportunity, on multiple occasions, to redesign the project in order to bring the structure into conformance with the MMC and LCP and/or establish the variance findings required.
+Additionally, the City has granted the Applicant the opportunity, on multiple occasions, to redesign the project in order to bring the structure into conformance with the MMC and LCP and/or establish the findings required for the requested variances.
 If the Applicant/Appellant redesigned the residence and/or reduced the size of the structure, only variances that result in less deviation from the City's height limitations and massing would be required.
-In particular, because there is a potential alternative design that could result in a lower structure height, reduced massing, and reduced bulk, and also because the Applicant/Appellant has failed to establish such alternatives are infeasible, the City Council does not make the findings required for variances for construction in excess of 24 feet in height (LIP Section 13.26) or to allow for a second floor in excess of two-thirds of the first floor to the extent requested (LIP Section 13.26). - C. The Applicant/Appellant has failed to establish by a preponderance of the evidence that the denial of the project would render the project economically infeasible and/or would result in a taking of the property.
-The Appellant has failed to establish that \ the height, massing, bulk, TDSF and negative visual impacts are required to the extent requested in order for the project to be economically viable.
+In particular, because there is a potential alternative design that could result in a lower structure height, reduced massing, and reduced bulk, and also because the Applicant/Appellant has failed to establish such alternatives are infeasible, the City Council does not make the findings required for variances for construction in excess of 24 feet in height (LIP Section 13.26) or to allow for a second floor in excess of two-thirds of the first floor to the extent requested (LIP Section 13.26).

+C. The Applicant/Appellant has failed to establish, much less by a preponderance of the evidence that the denial of the project would render development of the property economically infeasible and/or would result in a taking of the property.
+The Applicant/Appellant has failed to establish that the height, massing, bulk, TDSF and negative visual impacts are required to the extent requested in order for the project to be economically viable, or that an alternative project would not be economically viable.

-The Applicant/Appellant did not pursue a design that resulted in a smaller project size or a design that is more in line with the City's minimum development standards.
-Nor did the Applicant/Appellant seek alternative variances (such as from the enclosed parking requirements), or propose a specific plan or alternative development including, but not limited to, a single project across the three lots or a project on each individual lot.
-The Applicant/Appellant has essentially proposed only one form for the Project and has declined to make any substantial changes to the Project to address its negative impacts or bring it closer to compliance with the City's LCP.
-The Council does not conclude that variances could not be obtained for development on the property or that the site is not developable, only that it cannot make the findings required for the Project as proposed.
+The Applicant/Appellant did not pursue a design that resulted in a smaller project size or a design that is more in line with the City's development standards.
+Nor did the Applicant/Appellant seek alternative variances (such as from the enclosed parking requirements), or propose a specific plan, code amendment, or alternative development including, but not limited to, a single project across the three lots or a project on each individual lot.
+The Applicant/Appellant has essentially proposed only one form for the project and has declined to make any substantial changes to the project to address its negative impacts or bring it in compliance with the City's LCP.
+The Council does not conclude that variances could not be obtained for development on the property or that the site is not developable, only that the project as proposed does not satisfy the applicable legal requirements.

-The Project proposes essentially the maximum amount of development possible on the site, despite the impacts that would result from such development.
-It would be unreasonable for Applicant/ Appellant to assume such a level of development would be possible when the lots were purchased given the limitations of the MMC and LCP, the highly visible nature of the lots, and the impacts such a level of development would have.
+The project proposes essentially the maximum amount of development possible on the site, despite the impacts that would result from such development.
+This includes a bulky project that projects vertically (including an excessively tall garage) and horizontally in a manner beyond that which could be supported by the requested variances.
 This level of development would also not be possible if the three parcels were not merged into two.